Learn / Concepts

 Apple Siri AI (just shipped, mid-2026).
 This is the free agent most iPhone users have.
 It's real.
 It's reactive — only works when you prompt it or use an iOS Shortcut. bots.team isn't in direct competition with Siri because Siri doesn't do "standing scheduled jobs."
 They fill different gaps.

-Google Gemini Spark (shipped via Google AI Ultra, $100/month).
+Google Gemini Spark (shipped via Google AI Ultra, $100–$200/month depending on tier).
 Real, available, but the "local AI" framing in press was misleading — files actually live on a Google Cloud VM while Spark is active.
 Still good, but honest positioning matters.

 Microsoft Scout (coming late 2026–2027).
 Still not publicly available.
 No confirmed price or feature set.
 Don't make decisions waiting for this.